KaoWenChung/CoffeeMap_MVVMC/README.md

 ## Instruction
 You will need to sign up as a Foursquare developer and create an app in order to use their services.
 Please see [Foursquare](https://developer.foursquare.com/docs/places-api-getting-started) for more details.<br/>
-Please add your Foursquare API Key at `~/CoffeeMap/CoffeeMap/Repository/FoursquareRepository.swift`<br/>
+Please add your Foursquare API Key at `~/CoffeeMap/CoffeeMap/Application/AppConfiguration.swift`<br/>
-Modify property apiKey in class FoursquareRepository
+Modify method getAPIKey in class AppConfiguration

 ### Technologies:
 - Swift
 - MVVM
 - Interface builder(.xib)
+- Clean Architecture
-- Concurrency
+- Concurrency(work in progress)
-- Unit testing(Refactoring)
+- Unit testing(work in progress)
 - Dependency Injection
 - Dependency inversion
 - Adapter pattern